MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 > [!NOTE]
 >
->The `OnTeamsMessageEditAsync` handler isn’t supported in group chat and teams channel scopes.
+>The `OnTeamsMessageEditAsync` handler isn’t supported in group chat and Teams channel scopes.

 The following is an example of an edit message event notification when a sent message is edited: